 The Dachshund dog is of a curious breed.
 They are very entertaining and energetic.
-They also have a reputation for being stubborn and mischievous.
-The Dachshund requires a lot of attention.
+They also have a reputation for being stubborn and mischievous that’s why Dachshund training is necessary.
+Dachshund training requires a lot of attention.
 If you don’t give them the attention they want they will act out until they get your attention.

 Personality of the Dachshund